My Tokyo Guide

 Other popular spots include the Seoto-no-Yu hot spring, an elegant onsen with an indoor and an open-air bath.
 It stays open until 10 p.m., making it an ideal post-dinner spot.

-And if you are a fan of natural limestone formations, the 300-meter Otake Limestone Cave, designated a Tokyo natural monument for its academic value, is also worth a visit.
+If you are a fan of natural limestone formations, the 300-meter Otake Limestone Cave, designated as a natural monument of the city of Tokyo for its academic value, is also worth a visit.